Sign in

 Choose the correct flow meter that will meet all the exact needs of your application profile.

-There are many elements of an application that can affect whether or not a flow meter delivers the factory stated accuracy.
-For example, if you choose a flow meter that requires full pipes and no bubbles to operate correctly and you run the pipe half full and it has bubbles and foam, it will not deliver the accuracy that it is built to.
+There are many elements of an application that can affect whether or not a flow meter delivers the factory-stated accuracy.
+For example, if you choose a flow meter that requires full pipes and no bubbles to operate correctly but you run the pipe half full with bubbles and foam, it will not deliver the intended accuracy.
 It may not even work at all.
-Running flows much lower than the stated minimum flow range for the meter can also cause the meter to suffer accuracy or can cause the meter to not work at all.
+Running flows much lower than the stated minimum flow range for the meter can also impair accuracy or cause the meter to fail entirely.
 To ensure full pipes for correct operation, install the flow meter vertically, with the flow running upwards.

 If you want to learn more, please visit our website.